stat850-unl/08-project-proposal-jose-muxin-nannan/README.md

         *SB*: super Bowl Championships
         </br>

--   Not all our datasets are from the same year, but if we look at the valid time of contracts, we find most of them are 5 years, so we assume the situations didn’t change much in the field, and can be used for analyzing.
+-   Not all our datasets are from the same year.
+If we look at the time range of contracts, most of them are valid for 5 years, so we assume the situations don’t change much in few years in the field, which justifies the conclusions from these datasets.

 ## Potential Topics to Explore Using the Data Set